 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Chase Slate, American Express Blue Cash Preferred.
+You can view the current offers from our partners if available here — Chase Slate, American Express Blue Cash Preferred.
 Disclosure: Cards from our partners are mentioned below.]

 When people say they are afraid of credit cards, what most of them are saying is that they think — for themselves, anyway — that credit cards inevitably lead to debt.
 And it’s true that credit cards can certainly make it easier to go into debt.